RyuZinOh/KPS-System/README.md

 ### Step 2.1: User Choice Handling

 11. Based on the user's choice, execute the corresponding menu function or action:
-    - If the user chooses "Student," go to the Student Menu.
+    - If the user chooses "Student," go to the Student Menu (`handleStudent` function).
-    - If the user chooses "Account," go to the Account Menu.
+    - If the user chooses "Account," go to the Account Menu (`handleAccount` function).
-    - If the user chooses "Result," go to the Result Menu.
+    - If the user chooses "Result," go to the Result Menu (`handleResult` function).
-    - If the user chooses "Information," go to the Information Menu.
+    - If the user chooses "Information," go to the Information Menu (`handleInformation` function).
     - If the user chooses "Help," display helpful information.
     - If the user chooses "Exit," exit the program.